Graduates of Trinity College Choir play a tremendously important part in the musical life of this country.

 Alison Hill is one of the three sopranos who comprise Galàn, a spirited young ensemble specialising in the performance of Renaissance and Baroque music, rediscovering the often neglected sound world of three soprano voices.
 It specialises in Italian Renaissance chamber music, creating programmes of soprano trios interspersed with duets and solo works by composers such as Grandi, Luzzaschi, Mazzocchi and Monteverdi.

-As you will remember from a previous TCCA Newsletter, Edward Thornton has been a stalwart of Opera North since 1976.
+Edward Thornton, a founder chorus member of Opera North, worked with the company from 1978 to his retirement in 2015.
 Based in Leeds, this award-winning company is England’s national opera company in the North. www.operanorth.co.uk